opencv/opencv/doc/tutorials/imgproc/imgtrans/hough_lines/hough_lines.markdown

         -   *threshold*: The minimum number of intersections to "*detect*" a line
         -   *srn* and *stn*: Default parameters to zero.
 Check OpenCV reference for more info.

-    b.
-And then you display the result by drawing the lines.
+    -#  And then you display the result by drawing the lines.
         @code{.cpp}
         for( size_t i = 0; i < lines.size(); i++ )
         {